 Yes but not for those under two years of age

 Proof of payment will do instead but we always prefer the travel documents

 In the UK the statute of limitation is set at 6 years but other EU countries vary

 Yes if necessary and we will pick up the legal fees.
 If we do do it on a no win no fee basis.
 If however we do succeed we will charge 20% of the amount paid out by the airline, plus £20 per passenger involved in your claim.

 Two separate claims.
 As the circumstances of these flights will never be exactly identical, they will also need to be assessed separately.
 Several flights may be included in the same claim only if they are directly connected (for instance: the delay of your first flight caused you to miss your connecting flight).
 Through your personal account you will be able to submit several claims on the same account.
 This will allow you easy access to your online dossiers and your timelines.

 We accept claims on the basis of ‘No win, no fee’.
 This means we won’t charge you unless we succeed at claiming compensation, even if this requires legal steps.
-If we’re successful, we will charge 20% of the total compensation received from the airline, plus £20 per passenger involved in your claim.
+If we’re successful, we will charge 25% of the total compensation received from the airline, plus £20 per passenger involved in your claim.
 Our fees are the lowest fees of the reputable claim companies, we will not be beaten on price.
 Find a cheaper rate and we will match it.